Metadrop/ddev-aljibe/README.md

 You are ready! you will have a new Drupal project based on Aljibe ready for development!

-## Migrate legacy projects to DDEV Aljibe
+## Setup legacy projects to DDEV Aljibe

 To transform a legacy project to Ddev Aljibe, the following steps must be followed, always taking into account the particularities of each project: